 Mechanical engineering technologists (METs) are involved in all stages of design, development, and implementation - supporting projects from conception to completion and ongoing operation in a broad spectrum of industries.
 Whether you want to flex your design and analytical skills or make and influence policy and process improvements, the versatile education within the MET program provides the necessary foundation.

 This foundation encompasses three primary areas of content focus and integration:

-- engineering design
+- Mechanical design and development

-- power and thermodynamics
+- Instrumentation and controls

-Diploma to Degree
+Diploma to degree

 Use your diploma to ladder into bachelor of engineering or technology degree programs at Lakehead University in Ontario or Memorial University in Newfoundland or Queen’s University in Ontario.